skolomorphic/skolomorphic.github.io/src/pages/proof-of-existence/world-glossary.md

 **Saivanad Empire:** Not much is known about this Empire.
 Raoul Sattari has made use of its rituals and skies.

-## Gods
+## About the Tripartite

+The Tripartite are the three gods who oversee the world of Kosmonymia.
+Although using their power can grant great strength, it seems unwise to walk too close to the divine.

 ### The Scribe

 Rules over “history.”
-Their authority includes the granting of titles.
+Their authority includes the granting and manipulation of titles.

 Their symbols include the serpent that devours its tail and the knife that cuts it.

 ### The Signifier

-Rules over appearances and “meaning.”
+Rules over signs, appearances, and “meaning.”
 The Great Dragon, who rules over sorrow, is a hierarch under the Signifier.

 Their symbols include the mask and the bow and arrow.

 ### The Secret-Keeper

-Rules over “knowledge” and mystery.
+Rules over knowledge and mystery.

-Their symbols include the door, the seamless knot, and the dark lantern.
+Their symbols include the door, the key, the seamless knot, and the dark lantern.

 ### Hierarchs
 These entities govern certain domains under the member of the Tripartite that they serve.
 One such example is the Great Dragon, who is a Hierarch of meaning and governs sorrow.
+Not much is yet known about the other hierarchs.